zoiakhan01/tradezella-llms/pricing.md

 No. TradeZella is not a brokerage.
 You execute trades on your broker and import the data into TradeZella for tracking and analysis.

 **How will TradeZella help me as a trader?**
 TradeZella is built by traders, for traders.
-Every feature is designed around improving your trading process — journaling, analytics, backtesting, and replay help you identify patterns, refine strategies, and build consistency.
+Every feature is designed around improving your trading process.
+Journaling, analytics, backtesting, replay, and Zella AI agents help you identify patterns, refine Strategies, and build consistency.

 **How secure is TradeZella?**
 You own your data.
 TradeZella does not sell or advertise your data.
 The platform is 100% secure.